tinkerhub/Practical-AI-Bootcamp/README.md

 ### Day 5
 Speed and performance

-1. GPU starvation
-2. Data prep
+1. Data prep
-3. Data reading
+2. Data reading
-4. Data Augumentation
+3. Data Augumentation
-5. Training
+4. Training
-6. Inference
+5. Inference

 ### Day 6
 Wraping and hosting machine learning models

 1. Building a micro service
 2. Making the model as an API
-3. Hosting
+3. Hosting and serving

 ### Day 7
 On device machine learning

 1. Techniques to make models small
-2. iOS coreML
-3. TensorFlow lite
+2. TensorFlow lite
-4. PyTorch quantisation
+3. PyTorch quantisation

 ### Day 8
 Some tools and tricks

 1. Installation
-2. Training
+2. Finding models
-3. Model
-4. Data
+3. Data
-5. Privacy
+4. Privacy
-6. Cloud APIs and frameworks
+5. Cloud APIs and frameworks

 ## Projects
 You and your fellow teammates will be doing a project based on what you learnt through out the bootcamp